AdrianKnudsen/tre-site-audit/README.md

 ## Proprietary Software — Restricted Use

-This software is the exclusive intellectual property of **TRE Bergen AS**.
-All source code, design, logic, and associated assets are proprietary and confidential.
+This software is the exclusive intellectual property of **TRE Bergen**.
+All source code, design, logic, and associated assets are proprietary.

 This tool is developed solely for internal use by TRE Bergen and is not licensed, distributed, or made available for use by any third party.
 Unauthorised use, reproduction, modification, or distribution of any part of this codebase is strictly prohibited.